xKDR/GSoC/2022/CRRao.jl/siddhant_chaudhary_final.md

 The files `random_number_generator.jl` and `general_stats.jl` contain code for implementing a common RNG and some simple functions which are used in the code for the models.

-Finally, the bayesian models are in the `bayesian` directory, and the frequentist models are in the `frequentist` directory.
+Finally, the Bayesian models are in the `bayesian` directory, and the frequentist models are in the `frequentist` directory.

 Look at commits [1ecbe78ec9b69ecf093f3241050844e57c88c322](https://github.com/xKDR/CRRao.jl/commit/1ecbe78ec9b69ecf093f3241050844e57c88c322) through [1726c30d9b2b99bce9c7ed3a1bca5c5c7acea626](https://github.com/xKDR/CRRao.jl/commit/1726c30d9b2b99bce9c7ed3a1bca5c5c7acea626) for the major chunk of the reorganization of the code.